Jacye nominated for 2019 IMA Best Debut Album, begins tour, makes mom proud

 "God touched me," she said.
 "After being arrested five or six times, overdosing three or four times I thought maybe being sober would be an adventure.
 In sobriety, you take one step and God takes three or four.
 I started getting phone calls from people to play in a band.
 Like a real band.

 "I went seven or so years like this," Jacye said.
-"I always hung out with people who were doing something.
+"I always hung out with people who were doing things they shouldn't be.
+Trying to be an inspiration.
 I didn't think I could save you, but I thought maybe I can shine a little light into the miserable place that you're in.
 That's where the title song "Who's Gonna Save Me" comes from.

 FIRE AND GASOLINE

-This song was explained to come out of what it's like for an addict to go through a terrible sickness.
+This song was explained to come out of what it's like not only to be in a terrible relationship, but also for an addict to go through a terrible sickness.
 Jacye battles both Crohn's disease and an onset of arthritis, which causes her pain sometimes during performances.
 Fire and Gasoline is about being hurt.

 "After three good years of sobriety I was diagnosed with Crohn's disease," Jacye said.
 "And God showed me what it's like to be in severe pain and not be able to get out of it.
 Like nothing got rid of it.